 Data collection

-Data were collected by the clinical mentor for IMAI who was based in the district.
-The baseline survey was conducted prior to the start of supervision activities; while post-intervention data collection was during routine supervisory visits to district health centers by the clinical mentor.
+Data were collected by the clinical mentor for IMAI.
+The baseline survey was conducted prior to the start of supervision activities; while post-intervention survey was during routine supervisory visits to district health centers by the clinical mentor.
 Data were collected through direct observation of routine OPD care by health center nurses, using a standard data collection tool developed to document critical components of the clinical encounter relevant to IMAI.
-This observation checklist was structured on the WHO-IMAI Case Management Observation Form, and included the standard triage checklist for emergency conditions contained within the IMAI Quick Check protocol, (36)art of the larger IMAI guideline (21).
-During the post-intervention survey, the mentor could also consult the IMAI Case Recording Form (CRF), used by the facility nurse as a decision-support tool to be completed during the clinical encounter.
-Prior to data collection and to development of the observation checklist and CRF, the IMAI guideline was adapted to adhere to Rwandan national treatment guidelines and to local epidemiology through consensus guideline review and development.
-Data collection procedures, including the origin and type of data collected in the observation checklist, has been described in detail elsewhere (20).
+This observation checklist was structured on the WHO-IMAI Case Management Observation Form, and included the standard triage checklist for emergency conditions contained within the IMAI Quick Check protocol, (36)part of the larger IMAI guideline (21).
+Prior to data collection and the development of the observation checklist the IMAI guideline was adapted to adhere to Rwandan national treatment guidelines and to local epidemiology through consensus guideline review and development.
+Data collection procedures, including the origin and type of data collected in the observation checklist, has been described elsewhere (20).

 Outcomes

-The primary outcomes of interest were agreement between the OPD nurse and the clinical mentor in diagnosis and treatment plan.
-Agreement was defined on a per complaint basis as the unit of observation, with up to three complaints recorded for each patient.
+The primary outcomes of interest were agreement between the nurse and the clinical mentor in diagnosis and treatment plan.
+Agreement was defined on a per complaint basis, with up to three complaints recorded for each patient.
 Treatment agreement was defined as full agreement in all elements of the treatment plan, including requests for laboratory or additional diagnostic testing, medications prescribed and referral or follow-up visits planned, as appropriate.
-Covariates for agreement included nurse-level factors such as years of experience in OPD care, time since initial training, and patient-level factors such as sex, age and reported signs and symptoms, as these may affect the quality of nurse case management.
-Additional quality indicators such as frequency of vital signs collection, appropriate screening conducted, etc. were also reported.
+Covariates for agreement included nurse-level factors such as years of experience in OPD care, time since initial training, and patient-level factors such as sex, age and reported signs and symptoms were also reported, as well as. additional quality indicators such as frequency of vital signs collection and appropriate screening conducted .

 Data analysis

 Sample size was calculated to detect a 20% difference between the pre- and post intervention outcome (agreement) at the 5% significance level, with power (β) of 0.8, which set a target of 250 observations in each sample (pre- and post-intervention), allowing for the clustered study design.
 For categorical variables frequencies and chi-squared tests were used for initial comparisons, while means and t-tests were used for continuous variables.
 For the primary outcome, a mixed effects binomial logistic regression was employed to adjust for confounders and to identify effect modifiers.
 We assumed the study nurses were a random selection from all nurses in Rwanda and that health centers also represented national health centers.
 Therefore baseline heterogeneity in nurse and health center performance was incorporated into the model using nested random intercepts, accounting for inherent nesting of observations within nurses and nurses within health centers.
-To minimize bias we estimated covariate effects using maximum likelihoods from the adaptive Gaussian Quadrature estimation within the PROC GLIMMIX function in SAS.
+To minimize bias we estimated covariate effects using maximum likelihoods based on adaptive Gauss-Hermite Quadrature with the PROC GLIMMIX function in SAS v 9.2 (Cary NC, USA).
 A mixed random-effects model of the probability of agreement between nurse and mentor, per patient complaint, was reported (37, 38).
 A conservative approach to missing data was employed whereby missing values for the primary outcomes of interest (agreement on diagnosis and treatment) were treated as errors in assessment, suggesting that failure to complete a diagnosis or treatment plan was an indicator of poor performance and fidelity to the IMAI protocols.
-Data analysis was conducted using SAS v.
-9.2 (Cary NC, USA).

 Ethics